duskopijetlovic/duskopijetlovic.github.io/_posts/2024-06-01-tex-latex-quick-start.md

 Also, you can install additional fonts manually or with your operating system's package manager.

-### Using Fonts Included with TeX/LaTeX Distributions
+### Changing Default Font to Fonts Included with TeX/LaTeX Distributions

+For these fonts, you need to add a package name in the document preamble.

-For example, you want to use the Palatino font.
+For example, by adding \usepackage{tgbonum} to the document preamble, LaTeX will use the TEX Gyre Bonum font family to typeset your document:

-Add the following in the preamble of your LaTeX document:
+For example, if you want to use the *Palatino* font, by adding the following in the preamble, LaTeX will use the *Palatino* font family to typeset your LaTeX document.

 ```
 \usepackage[T1]{fontenc}